Phase Object Reconstruction for 4D-STEM using Deep Learning: Results Discussion

-For the imaging of thick samples, where the POA no longer holds, it is important to verify whether the reconstructed phase image still reflects the projected potential of the sample to avoid misinterpretation.
-To answer this question, the proposed method is put to the test with experimental datasets of a Au crystal with varying thickness and of a $SrTiO_3$ sample, which contains atomic columns of different elements.
-For comparison, virtual ADF imaging and SSB are applied to the same datasets.
-ADF images are well known for their strong contrast related to the scattering power of the imaged object, and thus are suitable for examining the thickness variation of the sample \citep{de2016statstem} and local elemental composition \citep{pennycook1988chemically}.
+For thick samples the method is not expected to yield results in quantitative agreement with projected potentials, because even if the neural network would retrieve the correct exit wave, the reconstruction algorithm is still based on the POA and inherits its limitations.
+The analysis of thicker samples presented here is therefore done in a more qualitative/empirical manner and comparisons are made against ADF imaging and SSB.
+ADF images are well known for their strong contrast related to the scattering power of the imaged object, and thus are suitable for examining the thickness variation of the sample \citep{de2016statstem} and local elemental compositions \citep{pennycook1988chemically}.
 The contrast of SSB reconstructions is not as strong as ADF \citep{yang2016simultaneous}, yet the method is often used to study crystals containing elements of a wide range of atomic numbers due to its ability to image heavy and light atomic columns at the same time with distinguishable contrast \citep{lozano2018low}.

-For the Au crystal, as shown in figure \ref{fig:thickness}, the intensity recorded by the virtual ADF detector (20~mrad and beyond) shows that the thickness is increasing from the top to the bottom of the image.
-This is further verified by three line profiles drawn in this direction.
-Such trend is also preserved by the outcome of the CNN reconstruction but not by the SSB image, as the line profile in \ref{fig:thickness}-c also increases against thickness, while in \ref{fig:thickness}-b it appears to oscillate at a constant level.
+Albeit a quantitative match can hardly be expected, it is important to verify whether reconstructed phase images still reflect the relative projected potentials of thicker samples to avoid misinterpretations.
+To that end an experimental dataset of a \ce{SrTiO3} FIB-lamella was analyzed.
+The reconstruction results are presented and compared to ADF and SSB images in figure \ref{fig:sto}.